wiremock/wiremock/README.md

 		verify(postRequestedFor(urlMatching("/my/resource/[a-z0-9]+"))
 				.withRequestBody(matching(".*<message>1234</message>.*"))
 				.withHeader("Content-Type", notMatching("application/json")));
 	}

+The above @Rule will restart the WireMock server before each test method.
+If you want your tests to run slightly faster the following code will keep WireMock running for the entire test class:

+	private static WireMockServer wireMockServer;

+	@BeforeClass
+	public static void setupServer() {
+		wireMockServer = new WireMockServer();
+		wireMockServer.start();
+	}

+	@AfterClass
+	public static void serverShutdown() {
+		wireMockServer.stop();
+	}

+	@Before
+	public void init() {
+		//Erases all stub mappings and recorded requests WireMock.reset();
+	}

 All the API calls above are static methods on the com.github.tomakehurst.wiremock.client.WireMock class, so you'll need to add: